coleygroup/pyscreener/README.md

 There are a variety of other options you can specify as well (including how to score a ligand given that multiple scored conformations are output, how many times to repeatedly dock a given ligand, etc.) To see all of these options and what they do, use the following command: `python run.py --help`

 All of these options may be specified on the command line, but they may also be placed in a configuration file that accepts YAML, INI, and `argparse` syntaxes.
 Example configuration files are located in [test_configs](test_configs).
 Assuming everything is working and installed properly, you can run any of these files via the following command: `python run.py --config test_configs/<config>`

+### Parallel setup
+pyscreener uses [`ray`](https://docs.ray.io/en/master/index.html) as its parallel backend.
+If you plan to parallelize the software only across your local machine, nothing additional needs to be done before starting the program.
+However, if you wish to either (a.) limit the number of cores pyscreener will be run over or (b.) run it over a distributed setup (e.g., an HPC with many distinct nodes), you must manually start a ray cluster.

+#### Limiting the number of cores
+To do this, simply type `ray start --head --num-cpus <N>` before starting pyscreener (where N is the total number of cores you wish to allow pyscreener to utilize).
+Not performing this step will give pyscreener access to all of the cores on your local machine, potentially slowing down other applications.

+#### Distributing across many nodes
+While the precise instructions for this will vary with HPC cluster architecture, the general idea is to establish a ray cluster between the nodes allocated to your job.
+We have provided a sample SLURM submission script ([submit_pyscreener_distributed.batch](submit_pyscreener_distributed.batch)) to achieve this, but you may have to alter some commands depending on your system.

+pyscreener writes a lot of intermediate input and output files.
+Given that the primary endpoint of pyscreener is a list of ligands and associated scores (rather than the specific binding poses,) these files are written to your system's temporary directory (determined by `tempfile.gettempdir()`).
+If you are running pyscreener in a distributed setup, either check for yourself or contact your system administrator to see where this directory points to. pyscreener requires that this be a _cluster-global directory_ __rather__ than a _node-local_ directory.
+If it is the latter, you must specify the proper directory via the `--tmp` or `--tmpdir` argument.
+It is typically best to avoid pointing this directory to your home directory both for storage and efficiency reasons.

 ## Using pyscreener as a library
 At the core of the pyscreener software is the `pyscreener` library that enables the running of docking software from input preparation all the way to output file parsing.
 The workhorse class is the [`Screener`](pyscreener/docking/screener.py) ABC, which handles all of this for a user.
 To actually initialize a screener object, either of the derived classes: [`Vina`](pyscreener/docking/vina.py) or [`DOCK`](pyscreener/docking/dock.py). `Vina` is the `Screener` class for performing docking simulations using any software derived from AutoDock Vina and accepts the `software` keyword argument to its initializer.
 Currently, the list of supported Vina-type software is as follows: AutoDock Vina, Smina, QVina2, and PSOVina. `DOCK` is the `Screener` class for performing DOCKing using the DOCK software from UCSF.
 The input preparation pipeline for this software is a little more involved, so we encourage readers to look at the file to see what these additional parameters are.